SampleEnvironment/secop-site/source/getting-started/first-use.rst

 it returns to ``IDLE`` then the action is finished.

-The other commands won't be discussed here, but as a pointer have a look at :ref:`activate <message-activate>` which enables asynchronous mode.
+The other commands won't be discussed here, but as a pointer have a look at `activate` which enables asynchronous mode.
 That gives you a stream of updates for all parameters of a SEC node without polling.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~